-S11.
-Provide feedback and guidance rather than directives - Research shows that in supporting progress towards a goal (such as with learning or behaviour change technologies) language that guides rather than directs will improve outcomes.
-For example, in the context of coaching, Johnson et al. (2020) explain that autonomy-supportive communication can "be inviting and informational...(e.g. "I propose," "you could"), attempt to reduce pressure (e.g. through avoiding coercion, emphasis of reward, obligation, or guilt), and avoiding controlling language (e.g. "you must" "do not")."

-S12.
-Support reflection - Designing technology to support reflection (rather than merely provide an evaluation) has at least two benefits: 1. it supports autonomy and competence by avoiding directives, and 2. it avoids need-frustrating scenarios in which the technology makes incorrect assumptions.
+- S10.
+Provide feedback and guidance rather than directives Research shows that in supporting progress towards a goal (such as with learning or behaviour change technologies) language that guides rather than directs will improve outcomes.
+For example, in the context of coaching, Johnson et al. (2022) explain that autonomy-supportive communication can "be inviting and informational... (e.g. "I propose," "you could"), attempt to reduce pressure (e.g. through avoiding coercion, emphasis of reward, obligation, or guilt), and avoiding controlling language (e.g. "you must" "do not")." - S11.
+Support reflection Designing technology to support reflection (rather than merely provide an evaluation) has at least two benefits: 1. it supports autonomy and competence by avoiding directives, and 2. it avoids needfrustrating scenarios in which the technology makes incorrect assumptions.
 For example, in the development of EQ Clinic a communication training tool for medical students, automated data on various features of remote interviews with patients were provided as feedback to medical students for reflection (e.g. data on turn-taking: "you were talking about 70% of the time").
 This allowed students to reflect on their communication style, for example, by asking, "Am I dominating the conversation?".
-The system designers deliberately opted not to provide evaluative feedback (e.g. "You're talking too much") as the student and teacher are in better positions than the system to interpret very contextually-dependent data, and the act of reflecting and interpreting is itself useful to learning (Kori et al., 2014).

-S13.
-Provide controls over notifications and communications: Even non-controlling feedback can frustrate autonomy and feel coercive if it's too frequent or comes at the wrong time.
-Making frequency and type of feedback customisable can help prevent this.
-The notification controls provided by Apple's iOS provides a good example of highly customisable notification preferences.
+The system designers deliberately opted not to provide evaluative feedback (e.g. "You're talking too much") as the student and teacher are in better positions than the system to interpret very contextually-dependent data, and the act of reflecting and interpreting is itself useful to learning (Kori et al., 2014). - S12.
+Provide controls over notifications and communications Even non-controlling feedback can frustrate autonomy and feel coercive if it's too frequent or comes at the wrong time.
+Making frequency and type of feedback customizable can help prevent this.
+The notification controls provided by Apple's iOS provides a good example of highly customizable notification preferences.

-Heuristic 8: Ensure rewards are autonomy-supportive
+3.2.7.
+Heuristic 7: Ensure rewards are autonomy-supportive

-Definition: Provide informational rewards that function, not as ends in themselves, but as feedback that is linked to valued behaviours, rather than as contingencies that apply pressure.
+3.2.7.1.
+Definition.
+Provide informational rewards that function, not as ends in themselves, but as feedback that is linked to valued behaviours, rather than as contingencies that apply pressure.

-Rationale: The use of punishments, or even positive reinforcements as incentives, can apply undue pressure thus frustrating autonomy.
+3.2.7.2.
+Rationale.
+The use of punishments, or even positive reinforcements as incentives, can apply undue pressure thus frustrating autonomy.
 Furthermore, rewards (e.g. prizes and badges) when too strictly contingent on performance have proven demotivating (Ryan & Deci, 2017, pp. 123-157).
 This doesn't mean there is no place for rewards and incentives, but that they need to be designed with care.
 Specifically, it's important to ensure the reward is attached to the right behaviour rather than to a proxy or outcome (which could encourage users to game the system by finding shorter or unethical paths to the outcome)(Ryan & Deci, 2017, pp. 142-143).
 It can be helpful to think of rewards, either as feedback on progress (e.g. a badge for reaching 100k) or as surprise delighters (reinforcing an achievement), rather than as elements for pressuring the user to reach a goal.
 The key is that users are not taking action primarily to get the reward.

-S14.
-Use rewards as feedback on effort and progress rather than as outcomes: SDT suggests "a focus on process rather than outcomes" (Ryan & Deci, 2019) including for rewards.
+• S13.
+Focus on process rather than outcomes. - SDT suggests "a focus on process rather than outcomes" (Ryan & Deci, 2019) including for rewards.
 This is because informational rewards, for example, those that reflect effort and progress are more likely to be experienced as supportive of autonomy and competence.
 In contrast, rewards contingent on engagement or performance are more likely to be perceived as controlling, i.e. as pressures to think, feel or behave in particular ways (Ryan & Deci, 2017, pp. 130, 546).

-Heuristic 9: Support mindful attention
+3.2.8.
+Heuristic 8: Support mindful attention